In this article

 How skilled in these coding languages must I be to land my first job?

 To secure your first job as a front-end developer, you must be proficient in HTML, CSS, and JavaScript.
-It will allow you to create a portfolio site that shows your coding skills to employers.
+It will allow you to create a web developer portfolio site that shows your coding skills to employers.

 Is HTML, CSS, and JavaScript enough for a front-end developer?